 Changes to Teaching Council processes

-Open: Three proposed legislation changes impact the Teaching Council's processes.
+Open: Proposed legislation changes impact the Teaching Council's processes.

-The Ministry of Education released proposed changes to the Education and Training Act 2020 and want to hear what teachers think – by 16 June 2021.
+The Education and Workforce Select Committee is inviting submissions on the Education and Training Amendment Bill (No.2) and wants to hear what teachers think – by 18 February 2022.

 - school board elections